dantegates/dantegates.github.io/_posts/2019-01-07-model-evaluation-for-humans.md

 # Before development

 Model evaluation should be part of the conversation even before development begins.
-With respsect to model evaluation, the objective of this phase should be to emerge with a clearly defined goal that can be measured once a model has been released.
+With respect to model evaluation, the objective of this phase should be to emerge with a clearly defined goal that can be measured once a model has been released.
 This phase is usually the most context dependent phase and thus the most difficult to offer concrete advice for.
 Nevertheless, some suggestions to keep in mind during the early stages of a project are below.
 Keep in mind these are just a few examples not an exhaustive list.

 ## Think about framing the problem